CUBRID/cubrid-manual/en/sql/datatype.rst

 All functions which use DATETIME, TIMESTAMP or TIME typed value in their input value, can use timezone typed value.

-The below is an example of using timezone typed values, it works the same as the case without timezohne.
+The below is an example of using timezone typed values, it works the same as the case without timezone.
 Exceptionally, if the type name ends with LTZ, the output value of this type follows the local timezone's setting (timezone parameter).

-다음 예에서 숫자의 기본 단위는 DATETIME 타입의 최소 단위인 밀리초이다.

 On the below example, the default unit of a number is millisecond, which is the minimum unit of DATETIME type.